cdorfer/hydrofoil-profile-selection/Readme.md

 * average submerged mast thickness: ~14 mm (Armstrong's 100 cm mast is 15 mm, Sabfoil uses ~14 mm, Axis' 19 mm aluminum mast is definitely too thick)

-## Get all symmetric profiles that roughly have the right chord length to thickness ratio from online database
+## Get all symmetric profiles that roughly have the right chord length to thickness ratio from online database (or parameterize some yourself)

 An airfoil database like for example [airfoiltools.com](airfoiltools.com) can be searched for profiles with 0% camber (symmetrical profile) between a minimum and maximum thickness to length ratio.
 14 mm / 125 mm = ~11.2% so let's consider profile between 10 - 12.5%.
 For a deep tuttle mast that goes flush into the box the limiting factor would be the 16 mm width at the box with a chord length of roughly 156 mm, thus about 10.25%.
 Alternatively the mast can be constructed similar to the 'Slingshot Ghost Whisperer' deep tuttle windfoil mast where the profile protrudes the deep tuttle.
 This however leaves pressure marks on your board if tolerances are not perfect.